jaipandya/SublimeTutor/tutorial/chapter_3_4.md

 and change it to `android`.

 1. Place your cursor on the word `phone`.
+2. Select the word with the mouse so that `phone` is now highlighted.
-2. Press `Ctrl + D` as many times as it appears in the list.
+3. Press `Ctrl + D` as many times as it appears in the list.
-3. When 'phone' in 'iphone' gets selected, skip it using `Ctrl + K, Ctrl + D`.
+4. When 'phone' in 'iphone' gets selected, skip it using `Ctrl + K, Ctrl + D`.
-4. Once all of them are selected, delete them and replace with `android`.
+5. Once all of them are selected, delete them and replace with `android`.

 ```